Commission an Instrument

 Roger working on a violin

 Roger encourages clients to play the instrument while it is still ‘in the white’ or unvarnished.
 This time can be extremely revealing and gives him another chance to address the detailed ‘feel‘ and sound.
 There will be talk about the varnish and he can begin to form in his mind the stages of varnishing and kinds of materials that will enhance the sound which is being pursued.
-Hearing an instrument ‘in the white’ also gives the opportunity to do minor alterations, perhaps fine tuning the feel of the neck or important changes to the bass bar, thereby inching closer and closer to the best possible result.
+Hearing an instrument ‘in the white’ also provides the opportunity to do minor alterations, perhaps fine tuning the feel of the neck or important changes to the bass bar, thereby inching closer and closer to the best possible result.

-Perhaps every maker has a favourite stage in the making process, and for Roger, aside from sound, and maybe because of his painting background he always looks forward to the varnishing stage with particular relish.
 He varnishes by instinct as opposed to a set of rigid rules, and each layer and its outcome determines the next layer and so on.
 This gives him total freedom and whilst things can go in an unexpected direction, he has the skill to seize the moment and turn it into a result of spectacular beauty.
 Creating the complex patinated surface of a copy is a painstaking process and he spends many, many hours on very small areas of varnish to achieve stunning results.

 How long will it take?